Financial Education and Fraud Prevention

 The State Insurance Department serves and protects the public interest through the equitable enforcement of the state’s laws and regulations affecting the insurance industry.
 The primary mission of the Department shall be consumer protection through insurer solvency and market conduct regulation, and fraud prosecution and deterrence.
 The Department's Consumer Services Division assists consumers with complaints and inquiries regarding insurance companies, producers and adjusters, and provides educational information and materials, free of charge.
 In addition, the Department's Senior Health Insurance Information Program provides free counseling, education and information to individuals with Medicare.

 The Arkansas Jump$tart Coalition's goal is to educate students early in life about money management, saving, investing and spending.
 The Coalition is a non-profit organization with many individuals and organizations representing business, government and education who have joined together to improve the personal financial literacy of Arkansas's youth.
 The Arkansas Coalition is an affiliate of the National Jump$tart Coalition for Personal Financial Literacy.
-The National Jump$tart Coalition, based in Washington, D.C., was first convened in 1995 and consists of about 150 national partner organizations committed to improving the financial literacy of America's youth.
+The National Jump$tart Coalition, based in Washington, D.C., was first convened in 1995 and consists of more than 2000 national partner organizations committed to improving the financial literacy of America's youth.
+To assist others in promoting financial literacy, National Jump$tart has compiled financial literacy fact sheets.

 The Arkansas Securities Department works to promote an environment in which the securities and financial markets within the Department’s jurisdiction function efficiently and without unnecessary regulatory impediments and in which the Department ensures the financial well-being of Arkansas citizens through effective consumer protection and education.